pytroll/fcidecomp/documentation/verification-validation-plan/introduction.rst

 It is addressed at:

--  Data Tailor developers/quality manager, to support them in the internal V&V process,
+-  developers/quality manager, to support them in the internal V&V process,

--  EUMETSAT officers in charge of the validation of the prototype.
+-  EUMETSAT officers in charge of the validation of the software.

 Applicable Documents